SwannJulien/SwannJulien/README.md

 🚀 I'm currently in my second year of a 2 years computer science program in Spain called "FP Grado Superior Desarrollo de Aplicaciones Web"

+💼 I’m looking for a 3 months intership to put my skills into practice in a front-end environment

 👨‍🎓 During the first year of my studies I learned:
 1. Object Oriented Programming with Java
 2. Java Database Connectivity and Swing